If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 If the date you want to travel falls during the standard season, you’ll only need 17,500 Flying Club miles for the ticket.
 During peak season, you’d need 27,500 miles.
 Regardless of the date, you’re looking at about $250 in taxes/fees.
 Not bad for a lot more comfort, especially on an overnight flight.
 Here’s a review of Virgin Premium Economy.

-We’ll go ahead and get this out of the way now, business class award space to Australia on either Delta or Virgin Australia out of LAX can be super tough.
-However, that doesn’t mean you’ll never find it.
-In fact, I sent out an Award Alerts Newsletter in January after finding space for 4+ people on Delta on multiple dates.
-You just have to be ready to book.
+We’ll go ahead and get this out of the way now, business class award space from the USA to Australia on either Delta or Virgin Australia out of LAX can be super tough, but it’s not impossible, particularly for travel in 2020 or 2021.

-For your effort, you’ll be able to book a spot in Delta One Suites for only 75,000 Virgin Atlantic miles.
+For your effort of finding available seats using your money, you’ll be able to book a spot in Delta One Suites for only 75,000 Virgin Atlantic miles.
 That’s one heck of a way to book a lie-flat business class seat complete with a door and direct aisle access for a nearly 15-hour flight.

 For our friends in Hawaii and Japan or anyone putting together a fun trip, you can book a round-trip first class ticket on one of ANA’s newly acquired Airbus A380s.
 While the color scheme has been updated a bit from the first class on the Boeing 777, the layout is the same and the service will still be excellent.
 Here’s a review of that experience.